10 Best Stripe Alternatives for 2023

 - Payanywhere has tools for hiring and scheduling employees; Stripe does not.

-You’ll find Payanywhere with Stripe on our list of PayPal alternatives.
-It’s also on our list of best credit card payment apps.
+You’ll also find Payanywhere with Stripe on our list of PayPal alternatives.

 - Card-present processing fee: 2.69%